-Monitoring and evaluating the impact of this provision is co-ordinated by the Learning Support Manager, in liaison with the SENCO.
+Monitoring and evaluating the impact of this provision is co-ordinated by the SENDCo, with the support of the SEND Admin Manager.

 Where provision is shown to be effective and having a positive impact on progress, it will be continued if required.
 Where a student is not making the progress expected, adjustments or improvements to the provision will be made.